epugh/scrutineer/README.md

 =======

 When you have a Lucene-based index of substantial size, say many hundreds of millions of records, what you want is confidence that your index is correct.
-In the many cases, people use Solr/ElasticSearch/Compass to index their central database, mongodb, hbase etc so the index is a secondary storage of data.
+In many cases, people use Solr/ElasticSearch/Compass to index their central database, mongodb, hbase etc so the index is a secondary storage of data.

 How do you know if your index is accurate?
 Can you just reindex 500 million documents anytime you like?
 (That's the Aliens: "Nuke the site from